bhver3593/GraphClass/README.md

 - Implementing a LinkedList class to represent the graph's edges
 - Enhancing problem solving skills when constructing algorithms for each of the traversals
 - Separating interface from implementation
-- Exhaustively testing a self constructed data type by validating and iterating through all of the Graph class methods
+- Exhaustively testing a self constructed data type by validating and iterating through all of the GraphClass methods

 ## How It Works